 4d.
 Enhancer single cell Drop-seq for mapping enhancer activity to specific neuronal lineages.
 We have optimized plasmid delivery via electroporation using the Nucleofector II device (Lonza) to achieve ~70% efficiency with minimal toxicity.
 10 to 15 isolated engineered reporter phNPCs lines will be mixed with our standard non-recombined cultures and differentiated for 2 to 10 weeks to model major stages of cortical neurogenesis.
-We will harvest cells for single cell isolation, performing each experiment in quadruplicate, and pool cells to obtain 6000 for Drop-seq (which we show in Aim 2, Figure 1 is sufficient to identify and profile all major cell classes in vitro and in vivo in developing brain) to assess changes in cell fate or changes in transcription due to enhancer activation in specific cell classes sorted based on reporter activity.
-We can identify cell classes derived from each distinct progenitor type and infer the lineage relationships by analyzing cells generated at each time point.
-Here, because we have cell class definitions from in vivo developing brain (e.g. Aims 1 and 2), we can perform a supervised analysis.
-We will quantify the diversity of cells generated in each progenitor class and the lineage to those classes, as well as any enhancer activities that do not affect cell proliferation or fate (cell type composition), but that effect other cellular processes by single cell profiling.
+We will harvest cells for single cell isolation, performing each experiment in quadruplicate, and pool cells to obtain 6000 for Drop-seq (which we show in Aim 2; Fig 1 is sufficient to identify and profile all major cell classes in vitro and in vivo in developing brain) to assess changes in cell fate or changes in transcription due to enhancer activation in specific cell classes sorted based on reporter activity.
+We can identify cell classes derived from each distinct progenitor type and infer lineages by analyzing cells generated at each time point.
+Here, because we have cell class definitions from in vivo developing brain (e.g., Aims 1 and 2), we can perform a supervised analysis.
+We will quantify the diversity of cells generated in each progenitor class and characterize the lineages to those classes, as well as any enhancer activities that do not affect cell proliferation or fate (cell type composition), but that affect other cellular processes by single cell profiling.

 Pitfalls.
-2D cultures may not recapitulate all of the cell types and regulatory events as well as our 3D systems, and for enhancers that are acting post natally, the 3D hFS system may be preferred due to its ability to achieve a more mature state matching post natal development.
-So an alternative, we will use 3D cultures to test a subset of those enhancers that passed through screens in Aim 2, but not do not show activity in Aim 3, even though the more time consuming culturing of 3D FS is limiting relative to the microfluidic and 2D methods.
+2D cultures may not recapitulate all of the cell types and regulatory events, as well as our 3D systems.
+In addition, for enhancers that are acting post-natally, the 3D hFS system may be preferred due to its ability to achieve a more mature state matching post-natal development.
+So as an alternative, we will use 3D cultures to test a subset of those enhancers that passed through screens in Aim 2, but do not show activity in Aim 3, even though the more time-consuming culturing of 3D FS is limiting relative to the microfluidic and 2D methods.
 These 3D hFS can be transfected using the methods described above.
-We can also engraft progenitor reporter lines into the germinative layers of 3D cultures, use immunocytochemistry or FISH for markers of the identified descendents of those progenitors and sort them by the reporter expression following culturing for transcriptomic analysis.
-We will rely primarily on transcriptomics given its high throughput for assessment of enhancer activity and effects on cell type transcriptomes.
+We can also engraft progenitor reporter lines into the germinative layers of 3D cultures, and use immunocytochemistry or FISH for markers of the identified descendants of those progenitors and sort them by the reporter expression (following culturing for transcriptomic analysis).
+Given its high throughput for assessment of enhancer activity and effects on cell type transcriptomes, we will rely primarily on transcriptomics.
 Neuronal morphology, location, and connectivity are intimately related with function over a wide set of inhibitory and excitatory neurons.
 In future work, we aim to characterize the morphology, localization, and connectivity that is regulated by enhancers in molecularly defined cell classes.